documentationfor yFiles for HTML 3.0.0.1

 Constant / Factory Method Description

-The edge’s lookup has to be modified to return an instance of the new provider.
+The edge’s lookup must be modified to return an instance of the new provider.
 You can do this using an EdgeDecorator:

 )

-For folding-enabled graphs it is mandatory to decorate the master graph.
-Decorating the view graph may result in an exception during the edge reconnection.
+For folding-enabled graphs, you must decorate the master graph.
+Decorating the view graph may result in an exception during edge reconnection.

 The tutorial demo application Edge Reconnection shows how to implement IEdgeReconnectionPortCandidateProvider for different purposes.